-Senate Human Services (4-1) Senate Appropriations (S.R.
-28.8) Senate Floor (27-9)
+Senate Appropriations (S.R.
+28.8)

-AB 979 (Price) - In-home supportive services: pilot project: provider selection Vetoed
+AB 979 (Price) - In-home supportive services: pilot project: provider selection Vetoed by the Governor

 Required the State Department of Social Services (DSS) to work aggressively to obtain federal funding for all aspects of the in-home supportive services (IHSS) program, including training for providers of services.